Insurance Stocks Moving In Thursday's Intraday Session - Benzinga

 Gainers

-- Reliance Global Group RELI shares moved upwards by 9.7% to $5.88.
-As of 13:40 EST, this security is trading at a volume of 130.3K shares, making up 2.1% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $63.8 million.
+- FG Financial Gr FGF shares increased by 3.76% to $3.03.
+FG Financial Gr's stock is trading at a volume of 3.7K shares as of 12:40 EST. This is 9.1% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $19.6 million.

 Losers